By Marika Sboros

 Why grazing ‘sucks’

-Also unlike many MDs and dietitians, Fung does not advise patients to eat lots of small meals throughout the day.
+Also unlike many MDs and dietitians, Fung does not advise patients aiming for weight loss to eat lots of small meals throughout the day.
 That’s called “grazing”.
 It reminds me of top UK public health researcher Dr Zoë Harcombe’s view of grazing: “Don’t graze – unless you are a cow or want to be the size of one.”

-The book forms the theory behind the many successes of his IDM (Intensive Dietary Management) program’s many successes over these many years.
+The book forms the theory behind the many successes of his IDM (Intensive Dietary Management) program.

 Fung started IDM in June of 2012 with Megan Ramos.
 Since then, he has worked with over 8000 patients.
 Fung has helped them navigate through fasting and adopting various degrees of low-carb, healthy-fat (LCHF) diets.